zzzprojects/learn-orm/tutorials/efcore-auditing/simple-logging.md

 }
 ```

-Let's run your application and it will create the following table in your database which can contain all the related log information when you perform database operations.
+Let's run your application and create the following table in your database containing all the related log information when you perform database operations.

 ```csharp
 CREATE TABLE [audit].[AuditLogs] (